wajdiJomaa/typingSpeed/draft.md

 Weekly, I spend some time using typing speed websites to increase my typing speed because I'm learning to program and I want to be a fast typer, so when I was searching for some ideas I thought that maybe I could create my own typing speed website.

-The website has different pages as following :
+The website has different pages as follows :

 ### Register